 Luisa Lucie-Smith

-Astrophysicist and Junior Professor at the University of Hamburg, Germany.
+Junior Professor @ Hamburg Observatory, University of Hamburg, Germany.

-I am currently a Junior Professor at the Hamburg Observatory at the University of Hamburg in Germany.
+I am a Junior Professor at the Hamburg Observatory at the University of Hamburg in Germany.
 My research work focuses on studying how galaxies and large-scale structures of the Universe form and finding ways to extract fundamental physics from them, using a combination of numerical simulations and artificial intelligence (AI) algorithms.
+In particular, I have been developing explainable AI models which, contrary to traditional ``black-box'' machine learning models, allow us to interpret what the algorithms have learnt and explain them in terms of the underlying physics.

 I care a lot about diversity and inclusivity in academia, and I was the organizer of the Welfare and Equity Group at MPA.
 I also love to talk about fun and mysterious aspects of our Universe to the public, so feel free to contact me about public outreach events.

 I started my academic path at Imperial College London, working with Prof. Arttu Rajantie, on the production of a gravitational wave background during the epoch of reheating.
 I then did my PhD at University College London (UCL) on Insights into cosmological structure formation with machine learning, under the supervision of Prof. Hiranya Peiris and Prof. Andrew Pontzen.
-During my PhD, I was lucky enough to spend six months at the Fermi National Accelerator Laboratory in the USA, funded by the University Research Association to work on a project with Dr. Brian Nord.
+During my PhD, I spent six months at the Fermi National Accelerator Laboratory in the USA, funded by the University Research Association to work on a project on deep learning applications to cosmology.
 I stayed at UCL for a one-year postdoctoral research position after I completed my PhD, working in the GMGalaxies research group led by Andrew Pontzen.
 I then moved to Germany as a postdoctoral Research Fellow at the Max Planck Institute for Astrophysics (MPA) in Garching, Germany where I spent four years.
-In November 2024, I moved to Hamburg as a Junior Professor to start my own research group.
+In November 2024, I moved to the Hamburg Observatory at Hamburg University as a Junior Professor to start my own research group.